top of page

 • Prior to this I'd explored other game genres and tutorials for alternatives, also breaking them into smaller teachable sections.

-• I collaborated regularly with and updated stakeholders in Opera’s Gothenburg office throughout the project.
+• Collaborated regularly with Opera's Gothenburg office and updated stakeholders throughout the project.

 • The tool was originally a linear sequence of tasks; I designed its flow, interactive elements and wrote its copy.